Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ					Replace A and c to Z and e respectively 20-hiago				Delete letters c and C from input 21-reverse				Reverse the inputs
+22-users_and_homes			Display all users and their home dirs, sorted by users